Tata Steel says could cut around 500 UK jobs

-LONDON Tata Steel (TISC.NS), Europe's second-largest steel producer, said on Tuesday it could cut around 500 jobs under plans to restructure the part of its British business that supplies the construction and engineering industries.
+LONDON Oct 29 Tata Steel, Europe's second-largest steel producer, plans to restructure its UK business supplying the construction and engineering industries, warning on Tuesday that the shake-up could result in the loss of around 500 jobs.

-Changes to its long products business - which makes tubes, rails and rods, used in many industrial sectors - will affect management and administrative jobs at sites in northern England, primarily Scunthorpe, where 340 positions could be lost, Tata said.

-It blamed a prolonged downturn in demand, particularly for construction steel in Britain, a market which is at about half of 2007 levels.
+It blamed a prolonged downturn in demand, particularly for construction steel in Britain.

 "European steel demand this year is expected to be only two-thirds of pre-crisis levels after falls in the past two years," Karl Koehler, CEO of Tata Steel's European operations, said.